epfl-ada/ada-2021-project-frankezi/README.md

 **ANALYSIS**
 * Show main evolutions of sinophobic sentiment through graphs.
-  * USA Map, with scale of color (darker where there is more sinophobic sentiment) and we include a Widget to change the year (from 2015 to 2020).
   * Graph of evolution of numbers of sinophobic quotes through time, and explain some sudden increase in the Sinophobia (Covid …)
 * Show from which part of the population the Sinophobia comes from.
   * Show categories of population (age range, education type, citizen status) that are sinophobic (through pie chart, bar chart, ...)
-  * podium of top 3 jobs that are the most sinophobic vs top 3 jobs that are the less sinophobic
+  * podium of top jobs that are the most sinophobic vs top jobs that are the less sinophobic
-  * Graph of evolution of numbers of sinophobic quotes through time for the top 3 of sinophobic jobs vs top 3 less sinophobic
+  * Graph of evolution of numbers of sinophobic quotes through time for the top of sinophobic jobs vs top less sinophobic
-* try to correlate evolution of each jobs sinophobia with the average salary of each top job in the USA
-> not sure about the last part
-> "you could explain your procedure better by making use of some workflow charts."

-## Proposed timeline
-For the Milestone 2 we only used the quotes of 2020 to simplify our research.
-However, for Milestone 3, we will use quotes from 2015 to 2020 .

-* Milestone 3.1 (week 9 & 10): Add quotations from american papers, statistical & graphical analysis for answering [Research Questions](#Research-Questions)
-* Milestone 3.2 (week 11): Finish & review of research questions
-* Milestone 3.3 (week 12 & 13): Notebook presentation & explanations, and bonus (Quotebank issue reporting) <br/>
-=> Due: 17 Dec 2021

-## Organization within the team
-Until project Milestone 3:
-* *Zied:* finish to find which speaker is the good one + finish sort and filter the quotes
-* *Kepler:* categorization of quotes with the Empath dataset
+* Propose a set of American personalities, where you can pich one name
-* *Francesca:* main evolutions of sinophobic sentiment + main observations
+  * Obtained number of sinophobic quotes
-* *Anne:* oppose analysis about sinophobic sentiment in the USA and analysis about anti-sinophobic sentiment
-* *all:* Bonus (Quotebank issue reporting)
+  * Obtained number of non-sinophobic quotes

 ## Contributions of all group members
-> TO DO

-**TO DO**
-Kepler: recherche par topics, information retrievals + VADER
-Zied: base du website, website optimization

-Faire les statistique sur une phrase ou plusieurs tant que on a pas VADER faire des fonctions modulaires
-Franci: regroupe toutes les infos sur la personne aui parle (jobs, age, si on arrive state)
-Anne: comme franci, commencer analysis
+* *Zied:* website creation, optimization of notebooks, load of data
+* *Kepler:* sentiment analysis, information retrievals
+* *Francesca:* writing of functions to collect info about speakers, website optimization
+* *Anne:* writing of html for website, collect info about speakers, plotly graphs
+* *all:* Bonus (Quotebank issue reporting), corrections of errors, optimization and brain storming